 When medical cannabis became legal in the UK in July 2018, activists and patients around the country celebrated, imagining a future when they could finally access cannabis-based medicines.
 Unfortunately, a cautious initial response by both the Home Office and the National Health Service (NHS) means that in reality, very few people are considered suitable.
-This article outlines the criteria for getting a medical cannabis prescription through the NHS, what steps you need to take in order to request a prescription, and whether other options lie in the private sector.
+This article outlines the criteria for getting a medical marijuana prescription through the NHS, what steps you need to take in order to request a prescription, and whether other options lie in the private sector.

-Cannabis was classified as a Schedule 1 substance; denying its therapeutic benefit, and stifling any medical cannabis research.
+Cannabis was classified as a Schedule 1 substance; denying its therapeutic benefit, and stifling any medical marijuana research.
 That all changed with the high profile cases of two young boys (Billy Caldwell and Alfie Dingley), both with untreatable, severe types of epilepsy.
-Both children had found relief from their seizures after travelling abroad where, under the care of specialist pediatric neurologists, they received prescriptions for cannabis-based medicines.
+Both children had found relief from their seizures after traveling abroad where, under the care of specialist pediatric neurologists, they received prescriptions for cannabis-based medicines.

 Because their medication contained over the legal limit of the psychoactive compound tetrahydrocannabinol (THC), on entering the UK, their medicines were confiscated, making a dangerous deterioration in their health likely.
-A media storm ensued, until finally the then Home Secretary, Sajid Javid, ruled that cannabis could no longer be classified as a Schedule 1 drug, and with it, legalized the use of medical cannabis.
+A media storm ensued, until finally the then Home Secretary, Sajid Javid, ruled that cannabis could no longer be classified as a Schedule 1 drug, and with it, legalized the use of medical marijuana.

 Initially, patients had to apply to a specialist panel through their consultant for a prescription.
 However, since 1st November 2018 specialist doctors have been able to prescribe cannabis-based medicines.
 Despite initial excitement from patients, stringent criteria and overall advice by governing bodies not to prescribe cannabis-based medicines (CBPMs) has meant that CBPM prescriptions on the NHS are severely restricted.